0xapp123/-MY-Projects-README-/README.md

 We are a safe, boring NFT vault.
 That is very $Dusty.
 You can pay us to store your NFT’s for the next year.
 We’re going to lock them in an old vault and keep a watchful eye on them.
 Like anything put in storage it will get $Dusty over time.
 In fact at the end of 12 months you can withdraw your NFT, plus your original funds, plus all your accumulated $Dusty tokens.

 - Original Link: <a href="https://dustyvaults.net/" target="_blank">Dusty Vaults</a>
-  - Connect your wallet
-  - Ensure you’re on the right network
-  - Make sure you have some $Dusty tokens in your wallet
-  - Select the NFT’s in your wallet that you want to store
-  - Select how much you want to pay / receive (the more you pay for storage, the more $Dusty you receive)
-  - Set & forget.
-They’re in storage now, leave them alone and come back in a year.

 - Github repo: <a href="https://github.com/dev-tom-0108/dusty-valuts-v2" target="_blank">Dusty-Vaults_Staking</a>
 - Social Link: <a href="https://twitter.com/DustyVaultsNFT" target="_blank">Dusty Vaults-twitter</a>